kkplein/ssm-doc/docs/conf-postgres.md

 ## Supported versions of PostgreSQL

-PMM follows [postgresql.org EOL policy](https://www.postgresql.org/support/versioning/), and thus supports monitoring PostgreSQL version 9.4 and up.
+SSM follows [postgresql.org EOL policy](https://www.postgresql.org/support/versioning/), and thus supports monitoring PostgreSQL version 9.4 and up.
 Older versions may work, but will not be supported.
-For additional assistance, visit [Percona PMM Forums](https://www.percona.com/forums/questions-discussions/percona-monitoring-and-management/).

 ### Setting Up the Required Permissions

-Percona recommends that a PostgreSQL user be configured for `SUPERUSER` level access, in order to gather the maximum amount of data with a minimum amount of complexity.
+We recommends that a PostgreSQL user be configured for `SUPERUSER` level access, in order to gather the maximum amount of data with a minimum amount of complexity.
 This can be done with the following command for the standalone PostgreSQL installation:

 ```
-CREATE USER pmm_user WITH SUPERUSER ENCRYPTED PASSWORD 'secret';
+CREATE USER ssm_user WITH SUPERUSER ENCRYPTED PASSWORD 'secret';
 ```

 !!! alert alert-info "Note"
     In case of monitoring a PostgreSQL database running on an Amazon RDS instance, the command should look as follows:

     ```
-    CREATE USER pmm_user WITH rds_superuser ENCRYPTED PASSWORD 'secret';
+    CREATE USER ssm_user WITH rds_superuser ENCRYPTED PASSWORD 'secret';
     ```